alexcfaber/branch-pruner/README.md

 - `-yes`: assume yes to all deletions; useful for scripting non-interactive runs.
 When set, branches shown will be deleted without prompting.
 - `-interactive`: prompt before deleting each branch.
 Useful as an extra safety layer when running without `-dry-run`.

+- `-confirm`: prompt once to confirm all deletions before they run.
+Useful when you want a single confirmation rather than per-branch prompts.

 Examples:

 # Interactive per-branch confirmation